 To pay off your $200,000 mortgage in five years, your monthly mortgage payment would be $3,774.

-3) Make sure escrow is right for you.
-An escrow service automatically sets aside money for property taxes and insurance that the mortgage lender will pay on your behalf.
+An escrow service automatically sets aside money for your property taxes and insurance that the mortgage lender will pay on your behalf.
 Your mortgage lender may offer or insist on an escrow service for your loan.
 They tend to do that because escrow increases their security that you won’t default on these expenses.

 Escrow can be a great forced-budgeting tool that ensures you’re putting away enough to cover your expenses.
 And, it helps keep you from having to write these big-@$$ checks twice a year.